julelang/manual/src/std/jule-sema.md

 	Cap:  Expr
 }
 ```
-Expression Model: for built-in make function calls.
-If Type is slice, the Len and Cap fields may be meaningful.
-If Type is channel, the buffer size specified in the Cap field if exist.
-The Len field is undefined for channel types.
+Expression Model: for built\-in make function calls\.
+If Type is slice, the Len and Cap fields may be meaningful\.
+If Type is channel, the buffer size specified in the Cap field if exist\.
+The Len field is undefined for channel types\.

 ## BuiltinAppendCallExpr
 ```jule